Fall is arguably the best season for menswear, and that includes footwear. Here are some of the best fall shoes for men to wear this year.

 Eastland has been around for a long time, and they make a solid shoe for the price.

-The Fairfield isn’t the best blucher ever made, but it’s a relatively low-cost way to add this versatile style to your arsenal.
+The Buck isn’t the best blucher ever made, but it’s a relatively low-cost way to add this versatile style to your arsenal.

 Plus, the brick-red rubber outsole fits right in with a summer or winter wardrobe.